 Several types of anesthesia techniques are available for you at Dr. Kienle & Associates’ surgical facilities.
-Dr. Kienle, Dr. Steinkeler or Dr. Gunawardena will help you choose and/or recommend what type of anesthesia is best and most appropriate for the type of procedure you need to have performed.
+Dr. Kienle, Dr. Steinkeler, Dr. Gunawardena or Dr. Inverso will help you choose and/or recommend what type of anesthesia is best and most appropriate for the type of procedure you need to have performed.
 There are many factors that influence the best choice of necessary anesthesia.
 These include the type and complexity of the procedures, apprehension level of the patient, age of the patient, medical or physical issues and the ability to provide a comfortable and pain-free experience.
 The following table illustrates the choices of anesthesia, a description of the anesthetic technique, and the usual indications for that technique.

 |Method of Anesthesia||Description of Technique||Usual Indications|